 Most stage 3 symptoms are caused by tumor growth, which produces excess fluid, scarring, and inflammation in the lining of the lungs, abdomen, or heart.
 The collection of excess fluid puts pressure on the lungs and organs in the abdomen.
 Scarring and inflammation restrict the movement of the lining of the lungs, causing pain and breathing difficulty.

 - Difficulty breathing

 - Dyspnea, or shortness of breath

 - Pained breathing

 - Stomach pain

 - Weight loss

 Your doctor will determine if you’re healthy enough for curative treatment like surgery, chemotherapy, or radiation therapy.
 If you are, multimodal therapy may be a good option to improve your prognosis.
-If you aren’t, he or she will recommended palliative treatments, which they’ll use to relieve pain and discomfort caused by symptoms of mesothelioma.
+If you aren’t, he or she will recommend palliative treatments, which they’ll use to relieve pain and discomfort caused by symptoms of mesothelioma.

 Depending on your state of health, you can have either chemotherapy or radiation therapy as a palliative treatment.
 Doctors use both to shrink and slow the growth of mesothelioma tumors.
-Doing so relieves the pressure caused by large tumors, build ups of excess fluid, and inflammation.
+Doing so relieves the pressure caused by large tumors, build up of excess fluid, and inflammation.